Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory

 Yet, this perspective is not entirely accurate.
 This is because the clear gravitational aspect of the \ae{}ther is hidden within its special structure.
-Despite the absence of explicit non-minimal couplings, the presence of a non-trivial vector background, that is enforced through the Lorentz breaking constraint, ensures that E\AE{} gravity still admits non-trivial gravitational polarizations as well as modified propagation speeds, which indicate a non-trivial mixing between the metric and aether degrees of freedom.
+Despite the absence of explicit nonminimal couplings, the presence of a nontrivial vector background, that is enforced through the Lorentz-breaking constraint, ensures that E\AE{} gravity still admits nontrivial gravitational polarizations as well as modified propagation speeds, which indicate a nontrivial mixing between the metric and aether degrees of freedom.

 Finally, we want to remark that from a fundamental theory building perspective, E\AE{} gravity is not the most general vector-tensor metric theory of its type.
-Indeed, it is possible to introduce higher order derivative operators into the theory that would not alter the number of propagating degrees of freedom as it is the case for a Lorentz preserving massive Proca theory \cite{Heisenberg:2014rta,Allys:2015sht,BeltranJimenez:2016rff}.
-In other words, E\AE{} gravity could be generalized through higher order operators without introducing destabilizing ghost degrees of freedom, such that the resulting theory could still be considered as \emph{exact} \cite{Zosso:2024xgy}.
-And these higher order derivative operators would reintroduce non-minimal couplings of the aether field, underpinning its gravitaitonal nature.
-In fact, because of the constraint that ensures the non-dynamicality of the temporal vector component, the allowed higher order derivative operators are expected to go beyond the Generalized Proca interactions.
+Indeed, it is possible to introduce higher-order derivative operators into the theory that would not alter the number of propagating degrees of freedom as it is the case for a Lorentz-preserving massive Proca theory \cite{Heisenberg:2014rta,Allys:2015sht,BeltranJimenez:2016rff}.
+In other words, E\AE{} gravity could be generalized through higher-order operators without introducing destabilizing ghost degrees of freedom, such that the resulting theory could still be considered as \emph{exact} \cite{Zosso:2024xgy}.
+And these higher-order derivative operators would reintroduce nonminimal couplings of the aether field, underpinning its gravitatonal nature.
+In fact, because of the constraint that ensures the nondynamicality of the temporal vector component, the allowed higher-order derivative operators are expected to go beyond the Generalized Proca interactions.

-\section{Asymptotic Plane Waves and Transverse Projections}
+\section{Asymptotic plane waves and transverse projections}

-In Section \ref{sSec:TensorMemoryGen}, we defined a \emph{TT} projection operator which is local in physical space.
-On the other hand, the TT part of the metric perturbation arising from the $3+1$ SVT decomposition in Section \ref{sec:SVTdec} is local in momentum space and a priori the two definitions do not coincide \cite{Racz:2009nq,Frenkel:2014cra,Ashtekar:2017wgq}.
-In this Appendix, we will however explicitly show that in the plane-wave limit the two notions are completely equivalent, regardless of the exact form of the propagation equation.
+In Sec.~\ref{sSec:TensorMemoryGen}, we defined a \emph{TT} projection operator which is local in physical space.
+On the other hand, the TT part of the metric perturbation arising from the $3+1$ SVT decomposition in Sec.~\ref{sec:SVTdec} is local in momentum space and a priori the two definitions do not coincide \cite{Racz:2009nq,Frenkel:2014cra,Ashtekar:2017wgq}.
+In this appendix, we will however explicitly show that in the plane-wave limit the two notions are completely equivalent, regardless of the exact form of the propagation equation.